Mel Gibson: ‘Hacksaw Ridge’ Director Welcomes Ninth Child, Earns Oscar Nod

 In October of last year, in an interview with Australia’s Sunday Night Channel 7, Gibson claimed that he has now been sober for a decade.
 He also admitted that he is still “haunted” by the “public outbursts” of his past.

-Mel Gibson’s next acting role will be in the movie The Professor And The Madman, which is currently in post-production, according to iMDB.
+Mel Gibson’s next acting role will be in the movie The Professor And The Madman, which is currently in post-production, according to IMDB.
 The film, which will focus on the creation of the Oxford English Dictionary, will mark only Gibson’s seventh acting credit since 2010.

 In addition to Gibson, The Professor And The Madman will also feature Natalie Dormer and Sean Penn.